roots/acorn-mail/README.md

 $ wp acorn mail:test [--to=]
 ```

+If any errors are detected, they will be printed to console.

 ## Bug Reports

 If you discover a bug in Acorn Mail, please [open an issue](https://github.com/roots/acorn-mail/issues).